Last update: 04.18.2019

-In short, while the UK and Germany libraries worked, there are way better VPN choices for Netflix out there, especially for users in the Americas or Asia.
+While two of the best Netflix libraries worked this time, there are way better VPN choices for Netflix out there, especially for users in the Americas or Asia.

-Perhaps SurfEasy is good for some other content platforms, but frankly, even if it was, we would still not recommend this VPN for streaming by any means.
+Perhaps SurfEasy is good for some other content platforms, but frankly, even if it was, we wouldn’t recommend this VPN for streaming by any means.

-When writing this SurfEasy VPN review, we’ve discovered that using SurfEasy VPN for torrenting is a terrible idea!
-For one thing, torrenting and P2P is blocked with both the Starter and the Total subscription – it’s only available if you buy the Ultra version.
-Furthermore, they have the audacity of presenting this as some awesome torrent protection feature: if you pay the absurd Ultra VPN price, then they will even protect your torrent traffic!
-Of course what SurfEasy mean to say is they will unblock P2P traffic – a VPN protects all traffic by default!
+Using SurfEasy VPN for torrenting is a terrible idea!
+For one thing, torrenting and P2P is blocked with both the Starter and the Total subscription – it’s only available if you buy the overpriced Ultra version.

-Even if you disregard this marketing pearl, would you really want to use torrents without a kill switch (and with a pretty bad connection)?
+But even if you do, would you want to use torrents without a kill switch (and with a pretty bad connection)?
 If so, you’re a braver person than we are.

-People living under repressive governments might be interested in having a higher level of security than SurfEasy VPN provides.
+People living under repressive governments might be interested in having a higher level of security than what SurfEasy VPN provides

 Honest answer?
 We’re not sure if it even works over there, but we wouldn’t put our money on it.
-SurfEasy has not demonstrated a high level of quality in other areas, and we see no reason why it would be good for China.
-Additionally, people living under repressive governments might be interested in having a higher level of security than SurfEasy VPN provides.
+SurfEasy has not demonstrated a high level of quality in other areas, and we see no reason why it would be good for China or any other country with restricted internet freedom.

-Our SurfEasy VPN review has found that it exists.
-There are self-help resources, support email, and a ticketing system.
-Also, there’s a live chat that is not active 24/7 and the EST oriented times won’t be convenient for those outside the Americas.
+While the latter option sounds like the best, live chat is not active 24/7 and the EST oriented times won’t be convenient for those outside the Americas.
 In general, we hated the SurfEasy website – information is not easy to find, and when you do find it, often it lacks clarity.
 The same goes for guides and FAQs – some of the most basic topics seem to be missing from them.